Chart Color Schemes

 Population growth drivers in Springfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Springfield's population is estimated at 4,608 as of Feb 2026.
-This reflects an increase of 298 people since the 2021 Census, which reported a population of 4,310 people.
-The change is inferred from AreaSearch's estimation of 4,440 residents following examination of ABS's ERP data release in June 2024 and validation of an additional 12 new addresses since the Census date.
-This level of population results in a density ratio of 1,003 persons per square kilometer.
-Springfield's growth rate of 6.9% since the 2021 census exceeded the SA3 area (3.2%) and the SA4 region, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Springfield's population is estimated at around 4,608 as of Feb 2026.
+This reflects an increase of 298 people (6.9%) since the 2021 Census, which reported a population of 4,310 people.
+The change is inferred from the resident population of 4,440 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,003 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Springfield's 6.9% growth since the 2021 census exceeded the SA3 area (3.2%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb of Springfield was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb of Springfield (Central Coast - NSW) is forecasted to grow by 1,526 persons based on aggregated SA2-level projections, reflecting an increase of 32.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to grow by 1,409 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.9% in total over the 17 years.

 Frequently Asked Questions - Population